TimMacy/YouTubeAlchemy/README.md

 Offers various options to customize the layout and functionality of YouTube.

 **General**
+  - Move Settings Button into the YouTube Guide
   - Change Opacity of Watched Videos
   - Title Case Selection:
     - uppercase